Saturday, February 28, 2015

 1) Eliminate mother-to-child transmission of HIV.

-2) Eliminate the threat of cholera, transmission of contaminated food or water.
+2) Eliminate the threat of cholera, transmission of contaminated food or

 3) Eliminate Elephantitis, a tropical disease.